 Even if you aren't feeling up to hiking, simply driving around this area is totally worth it any time of day, but everything is illuminated in that incredible golden light of sunrise and sunset.

-The Visitor's Center just east of the town of Glencoe is worth a stop into, especially to get a map and more information about the top sites to see in the area.
+The Visitor's Center just east of Glencoe is worth a stop, especially to get a map and more information about the top sites to see in the area.

 We recommend driving down the road east from here, and you'll see why within minutes.
 The hills are stunning and you'll spot numerous waterfalls along the way.
 Take the opportunity to get off at some of the car pull-off areas to hike around and explore, especially at the Three Sisters car park, where you can get a wonderful view of the Three Sisters of Glencoe, and even hike up toward them or Hidden Valley.